viktorsve/addressbook/README.md

 ## To Do

-- Add unit tests
+- Add unit tests.
-- Add functionality for creating contacts
+- Add functionality for creating contacts.
+- Move the server to it's own folder and split it up into different controllers and routes.